On Deformation Theory in Higher Logarithmic Geometry: Prelude: The replete abelianization functor

 \begin{corollary} Let $(A, M)$ be a pre-log ring.
 There is a natural isomorphism \end{corollary}

-\begin{proof} By Construction \ref{constr:replabelianization2} and Lemma \ref{lem:modarep}, the first-mentioned ${\rm Hom}$-set is naturally isomorphic to Since logification and repletion are left adjoints and map $(A \oplus J, M^a \oplus J) \to (A, M^a)$ is a replete map of log rings, this is naturally isomorphic to By restriction of scalars along $({\Bbb Z}, \{1\}) \to (A, M)$ and once again exploiting that logification is a left adjoint, we obtain the description predicted by the corollary. \end{proof}
+\begin{proof} By Corollary \ref{cor:ablogrep} Construction \ref{constr:replabelianization2}, the first-mentioned ${\rm Hom}$-set is naturally isomorphic to Since logification and repletion are left adjoints and the map $(A \oplus J, M^a \oplus J) \to (A, M^a)$ is a replete map of log rings, this is naturally isomorphic to By restriction of scalars along $({\Bbb Z}, \{1\}) \to (A, M)$ and once again exploiting that logification is a left adjoint, we obtain the description predicted by the corollary. \end{proof}